ackintosh/ganesha/README.md

 <div align="center">

-**Please consider [donating](https://www.patreon.com/ackintosh) to this project's author, [Akihito Nakano](#author), to show your :heart: and support.**
+**If Ganesha is saving your service from system failures, please consider [donating](https://www.patreon.com/ackintosh) to this project's author, [Akihito Nakano](#author), to show your :heart: and support.
+Thanks you!**

+<a href="https://www.patreon.com/ackintosh" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 </div>

 ---

-It's one of the [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implementation in PHP which has been actively developed and production ready - well-tested and well-documented. :muscle:  You can integrate Ganesha to your existing code base easily as Ganesha provides just simple interfaces and [Guzzle Middleware](https://github.com/ackintosh/ganesha#ganesha-heart-guzzle) behaves transparency.
+This is one of the [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implementation in PHP which has been actively developed and production ready - well-tested and well-documented. :muscle:  You can integrate Ganesha to your existing code base easily as Ganesha provides just simple interfaces and [Guzzle Middleware](https://github.com/ackintosh/ganesha#ganesha-heart-guzzle) behaves transparency.

 If you have an idea about enhancement, bugfix..., please let me know via [Issues](https://github.com/ackintosh/ganesha/issues). :sparkles: